openml/openml-python/doc/extensions.rst

   * :meth:`_run_model_on_fold`: One of the main requirements for a library to generate run objects for the OpenML server.
 Obtains a train split (with labels) and a test split (without labels) and the goal is to train a model on the train split and return the predictions on the test split.
     On top of the actual predictions, also the class probabilities should be determined.
-    For hard-classifiers, this can just be the hot-encoded predicted label.
+    For classifiers that do not return class probabilities, this can just be the hot-encoded predicted label.
     The predictions will be evaluated on the OpenML server.
     Also, additional information can be returned, for example, user-defined measures (such as runtime information, as this can not be inferred on the server).
     Additionally, information about a hyperparameter optimization trace can be provided.
   * :meth:`obtain_parameter_values`: Obtains the hyperparameters of a given model and the current values.
 Please note that in the case of a hyperparameter optimization procedure (e.g., random search), you only should return the